-I just reorganized the blogs guide to Cable TV Alternatives.
+I just reorganized the blogs guide to watching TV wihtout cable.
 I had some updates to make and decided to improve the general flow of the guide.

 Below is an excerpt from the guide that gives a high-level overview of streaming services, devices, and TV antennas.
 It also points the reader to more information for a deeper dive on a given topic.